 We are happy to announce that once again, the Frontiers of Democracy conference organizers at Tufts University are accepting session proposals for their annual gathering.
 The 2017 conference will take place, as always, at the Tufts University downtown campus in Boston, this time from June 22nd – 24th.

 The annual Frontiers of Democracy conference is a key gathering for our field that brings together leading deliberative democracy thinkers, public participation practitioners, and civic educators to explore ideas at the forefront of advancing democracy.
-NCDD’s leadership attends almost every year, and many of our members are staples of the conference, so mark you calendars to join us!
+NCDD’s leadership attends almost every year, and many of our members are staples of the conference, so mark you calendars and register today!

 This year, the Frontiers gathering’s framing statement highlights the global rise in authoritarianism and the challenge it poses for continuing to expand democracy: